The Gift (2015 American film): Production

 The project was announced in August 2012, with Joel Edgerton writing the screenplay and Edgerton set to make his directing debut.
-His inspirations for the screenplay included Alfred Hitchcock, Fatal Attraction and Michael Haneke's 2005 French film Caché, as well as Park Chan-wook's Vengeance Trilogy.
+His inspirations for the screenplay included Alfred Hitchcock, Cape Fear, Fatal Attraction and Michael Haneke's 2005 French film Caché, as well as Park Chan-wook's Vengeance Trilogy.

 Principal photography began on January 19, 2015, and ended on February 20, 2015.
 A majority of filming took place at a home in the Hollywood Hills neighborhood, where STX Entertainment also held promotional interviews for the film.
 The film was shot on an Arri Alexa with Canon K35 lenses, and was filmed in 25 days, according to its cinematographer, Eduard Grau.
 Grau was recommended by Nash Edgerton, who served as the film's stunt coordinator, after the two were part of the production for the 2013 short film Streetcar.
 In an interview with Collider, Edgerton revealed that he did not start filming his acting role until two weeks into shooting (devoting that time, instead, solely to directing).
 As soon as he did, his older brother Nash assisted on set behind the camera.
 Edgerton completed shooting his role as Gordo in seven days.

 Post-production took eleven weeks from March to June 2015.
 Luke Doolan also edited Sundance winner Animal Kingdom (also starring Edgerton).
 On January 20, 2015, STX Entertainment bought the United States distribution rights to the film.
 STX retitled the film The Gift.